 As a soloist he has collaberated with numerous conductors including Sir André Previn, Christoph Eschenbach, Mikhail Jurowskij, Eliahu Inbal, Peter Rundel, Jukka-Pekka Saraste, Emilio Pomarico, Lothar Zagrosek, and Oliver Knussen.
 In 2014 he was joined in performances of “Seven Words” of Sofia Gubaidulina by Elsbeth Moser under the baton of Michael Sanderling.

-Recent engagements included solo performances with the Cologne Chamber Orchestra, Brandenburg State Orchestra, and WDR Symphony Orchestra with Reinhard Goebel and Michael Wendeberg.
+Recent engagements included solo performances with the Cologne Chamber Orchestra, Brandenburg State Orchestra, WDR Symphony Orchestra and Helsinki Philharmonic with Susanna Mälkki, Reinhard Goebel and Michael Wendeberg.

 He is a founding member of the “KammermusikKöln” chamber concert series.
 Oren Shevlin plays a Matteo Goffriller (1730) and a very rare John Frederick Lott cello (1850).